phu-trieu/stonk-reacts/README.md

 # Stonk Reacts
-A hackathon project utilizing the data from the GIPHY and MarketStack APIs to provide a GIF reaction based on a stock's intraday performance. https://stonkreacts.phutrieu.com
+A hackathon project utilizing the data from the GIPHY and MarketStack APIs to provide a GIF reaction based on a stocks intraday performance. https://stonkreacts.phutrieu.com

 **Technologies**